Author James Solheim's Presentations for Kids

 on How to Succeed

 My presentations are more than talk.
 They’re designed to awaken students who need to set goals and to encourage kids who have goals already.
-In my in-person presentations, the kids and I make our own giant book or tiny "instant books," and discuss the possibilities ahead for them if they get interested in reading—and learning for fun.
-In my online presentations, the students make "instant books" and learn how that activity relates to generations of grandmas going back into the millions.
+In my in-person presentations, I offer a project in which the kids and I make "instant books" out of single pieces of paper to learn about math, discussing the possibilities ahead for them if they get interested in reading and learning for fun.
+As we see pages in the book grow exponentially with each fold, we learn how generations of grandmas go back into the millions, doubling with each generation just as page numbers double with each fold.

 My books are about subjects with the highest child appeal while secretly broadening kids’ minds and experience.
 My books Eat Your Woolly Mammoths (from HarperCollins) and It’s Disgusting—and We Ate It (from Simon & Schuster) explore Earth’s wackiest foods as seen through a kid’s imagination, while highlighting the fun in math, geography, poetry, science, and more.

 Grandmas Are Greater Than Great (from Greenwillow/HarperCollins) explores history without ever mentioning the subject—through twelve generations of grandmotherly love.
 Kids learn about how tiny caring gestures grow and spread exponentially throughout time.